ilan2004/mindshift/PERSONALITY_COLOR_SYSTEM.md

 - **Personality-specific palettes** tailored to MBTI psychological clusters
 - **Gender-aware variations** with softer feminine and stronger masculine options
 - **Eye-friendly combinations** that maintain excellent contrast and readability
-- **Seamless UI integration** with your existing MindShift design language
+- **Seamless UI integration** with your existing Nudge design language

 ## 🧠 Color Psychology